angelbastogz/eloquent-javascript-exercises/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+## Contact
+Angel I. Basto González - angelbastogz@gmail.com